The HyTG 550

 A gas turbine is a type of internal combustion engine.
 Air is sucked into the inlet and compressed by the compressor stage.
 Energy is then added by introducing fuel (in our case: hydrogen) in with the air in a combustion chamber and igniting it so the combustion generates a high temperature flow.
 This high-temperature high-pressure gas enters a turbine, where it expands, producing a shaft work output in the process.

-However, due to the high combustion temperature of hydrogen, the turbine outlet gasses (at a temperature of about 900 °C) can be used to pre-heat the air entring the combustion chamber by the use of a recuperator.
+However, due to the high combustion temperature of hydrogen, the turbine outlet gasses can be used to pre-heat the air entring the combustion chamber by the use of a recuperator.
 This increases the efficiency of the overall system significantly.
 Even after the recuperator, the exhaust gasses are still hot enough to be used in a CHP (Combined Heat and Power) system.
 The hot gasses can be used for any industrial process heating, to produce steam to drive a steam turbine or to heat up water for use in a domestic heating application.